jugal-sheth/Inverse-Kinematics/README.md

-# Two-Link Robotic Arm Simulation :robot:
+# Two-Link Robotic Arm Simulation
 Welcome to the Two-Link Robotic Arm Simulation repository!
 This project utilizes the Processing programming language to simulate a two-link robotic arm mechanism. 🦾

 ## Overview :computer_mouse: